Subversion basics

 Pay attention to the messages from your svn client when you do svn commit.

-Tip: If you use TortiseSVN, a popular Windows GUI client that integrates with Windows Explorer, you can right-click in Explorer, select TortiseSVN - Settings, and select "Edit" to update your Subversion configuration file.
+Tip: If you use TortoiseSVN, a popular Windows GUI client that integrates with Windows Explorer, you can right-click in Explorer, select TortoiseSVN - Settings, and select "Edit" to update your Subversion configuration file.
 Copy the above svn-eol-style.txt file's contents into the end of the configuration file that appears, and save the file.

 SSL server certificate